 But before you file that under circular logic or "D" for "Duh," hear me out.

 Writing lacks the voices of everyone who never fell in love with reading because they didn't really experience books that resonated with them.
 They go and channel their artistic impulse into art forms their culture values and is represented in (until, of course, white people appropriate it and make money off of it and make it "legitimate" but that's probably its own article).
 The absence of their voices means that they are not represented in writing.
 Which means it's less likely for someone of their culture to take an interest in reading.
 Which means....

 Okay, you can see where this is going without being a brain surgeon, right?

 Before you jump on any "those-people" bandwagon, understand that there are tons of voices out there dying to be heard.
 But the publishing industry has tamped those voices down.
 And the skill of literacy is very, very different from the appreciation of literature (especially the whitewashed canon literature).
 AAAAND...it would be stereotyping to consider this as the only factor when in fact most of it is the publisher's fault, but it amplifies and intensifies many of the other factors.

 Like giving a megaphone to an annoying person.
 It's not the megaphone that's making things so annoying.

 At each level, this feedback loop sifts out would-be writers.
 It's not that no one can punch through–because obviously there are some brilliant authors who aren't white–but the conditions themselves work to filter out non-white voices and leave a more and more homogeneous (white) product.

-This is critical to understanding why publishing and the literary world can't seem to just change even as their awareness grows of the problem.
+This is critical to understanding why publishing and the literary world can't seem to just change even as their awareness of the problem grows.
 The absence of non-white voices in literature is based on a feedback loop that began when there absolutely, positively, unquestioningly WAS a deliberate, conscious, and organized effort to silence them.

 Let me write that again (all in quotes text and bold and shit):